Can You Use Tampons Even If Your A Virgin? | Clear, Honest Facts

 Can You Use Tampons Even If Your A Virgin and What About the Hymen?

-The hymen is a thin membrane that may stretch or tear when using tampons, but this is normal and not harmful.
-Its presence doesn’t prevent virgins from safely using tampons.
+The hymen is tissue near the vaginal opening that may stretch or change with tampon use, but this is normal and not harmful.
+Its presence doesn’t prevent most virgins from safely using tampons.

 Can You Use Tampons Even If Your A Virgin and How To Insert Them Safely?